juand-r/naacl-2019-notes/README.md

 **Alexander Rush:** Dialogue is hard!
 We may *never* have enough data!
 So we need more structure in the models.

-**Yejin Choi:** We used templates ("secrete sauce") to help win the Alexa prize.
+**Yejin Choi:** Indeed.
+We used templates ("secrete sauce") to help win the Alexa prize.
 Tried RL end-to-end training initially and it wasn't working...

 ### 3. Pretraining